Vegan Breakfast Hash

 How to make breakfast hash

-Step 1: peel and dice up some sweet potatoes and russet potatoes.
+Step 1: Peel and dice up the sweet potatoes.
+Wash and dice the russet potatoes.

-Step 4: While the potatoes are cooking, sautee up some fresh garlic and onion in a skillet on the stove.
+Step 4: While the potatoes are roasting, cook your fresh garlic and onion in a skillet on the stove.

 Step 5: Once the onions are soft and the potatoes are done, mix it all together and it’s ready to serve!

-They should be very crispy once they are done.
+The potatoes should be nice and crispy on the edges once they are done.

-The combination of high heat and frequent stirring will help us get those crunchy yummy edges that are everyone’s favorite!
+The combination of high heat and frequent stirring will help us get those crunchy yummy edges that are everyone’s favorite part of eating hash!

 The BEST vegan breakfast burrito recipe you’ll ever try!
 Made with scrambled tofu and crispy vegan breakfast hash. #veganbreakfastburrito #veganbreakfast #vegan #breakfastburrito